Berkanktk/BeReal-Fetcher/README.md

 7. Go back to the main screen and click on the `Status` button to stop recording the traffic.
 8. Now, go into the recorded session and locate https://securetoken.googleapis.com.
 9. Click on the request and copy the URL from the overview tab.
 This is the `SECURE_TOKEN`.
 10. Next, go to the bottom of the same page and find the Request Body tab, and click on "View Body".
-The refreshToken here is the `REQUEST_TOKEN` you should insert into the `.env` file.
+The refreshToken here is the `REFRESH_TOKEN` you should insert into the `.env` file.

 ## BeReal Endpoints
 In case you want to use a specific endpoint, simply change it inside the Bereal_fetcher.py script at line 70.